KhalidH82/uFlix/README.md

 <img src="uFlix.png"></a>

 This app is a Youtube clone which is made with React and Express.
+The app connects to Youtube API returning a list of popular and select genres.
+You have the option to search by keywords and return a list of Youtube videos matching your criteria.